Deeksha0301/dummy-1/README.md

 - Endpoint: /api/uploadImage
 - HTTP Method: POST
-- Description: This API allows users to upload images to the server.
-The image data is provided as a base64-encoded string in the - -request body.
-The API then processes the image data, saves it to an AWS S3 bucket, and returns the URL of the uploaded image in the response.
-The uploaded image is publicly accessible due to the ACL: "public-read" setting.
+- Description: This API is used to upload an image to an AWS S3 bucket.
+The image is provided in the request body as a base64-encoded string.
+The API extracts the image data, generates a unique key using nanoid, and then uploads the image to the specified S3 bucket.

+### Request:
+- image (Request body): Base64-encoded image data.
+### Response:
+- Status: 200 OK (on successful upload)
+- Description: Returns the S3 bucket upload response data as a JSON object.
+If there is an error during the upload process, the API logs the error and sends a status of 400 Bad Request.

 ## removeImage API:

 - Endpoint: /api/removeImage
 - HTTP Method: POST
-- Description: This API is used to remove an image from the AWS S3 bucket.
-The API expects the Key and Bucket parameters in the - -request body, which specify the location of the image in the S3 bucket.
-If the image is successfully removed, the API returns { ok: true }.
+- Description: This API is used to remove an image from an AWS S3 bucket.
+It expects the Key and Bucket of the image to be deleted in the request body.
+### Request:
+- Key (Request body): The key of the image in the S3 bucket.
+- Bucket (Request body): The name of the S3 bucket.
+### Response:
+- Status: 200 OK (on successful removal)
+- Description: Returns { ok: true } as a JSON response if the image is successfully deleted from the S3 bucket.
+If there is an error during the removal process, the API logs the error and sends a status of 403 Forbidden.

 ## create API:
 - Endpoint: /api/create
 - HTTP Method: POST
-- Description: This API is used to create a new ad entry in the database.
-It expects various parameters, such as photos, description, title, address, price, type, and landsize, in the request body.
-The API creates a new Ad document using the Mongoose model, populates some fields, such as postedBy, and generates a unique slug for the ad.
-It also updates the user's role to "Seller" and returns the created ad and updated user data in the response.
+- Description: This API is used to create a new ad.
+It expects various properties related to the ad, such as photos, description, title, address, price, type, and landsize.
+Before creating the ad, the API performs validations to check if all the required properties are provided.
+### Request:
+- Various properties (Request body): The properties required to create a new ad.
+### Response:
+- Status: 200 OK (on successful ad creation)
+- Description: Returns a JSON response with the newly created ad and the user who posted the ad.
+The password and resetCode fields of the user are removed from the response.

 ## ads API: